-Molecular weight in g/Mol was calculated from the weights of all atoms in a molecule multiplied by the Avogadro number (6.023 x 1023).
+Molecular weight in g/Mol was calculated from the weights of all atoms in a molecule multiplied by the Avogadro number (6.023 × 1023).
 As number of molecules per unit cell is known so the weight of unit cell can be computed easily by multiplying molecular weight to number of molecules per unit cell.
 Density was computed as the ratio of the weight of the unit cell to the volume of the unit cell.
-Micro strain and dislocation density were calculated as: Micro strain = [bcosθ/4]
+Micro strain and dislocation density were calculated as: Micro strain=[b cosθ/4]

 Percentage change in lattice parameter was calculated as:

 Where Δa is the difference in lattice parameter of control and treated powders and ac is the lattice parameter of control powder.
-Percent change in volume, molecular weight, density, micro strain; dislocation density was computed in a similar manner.
-IR spectra were evaluated using Perkin Elmer, Fourier Transform Infrared (FT-IR) Spectrometer, in the range of 300-4000 cm-1.
-Paramagnetic properties were characterized by Electron Spin Resonance (ESR), E-112 ESR Spectrometer of Varian USA of X-band microwave frequency (9.5 GHz), which had sensitivity of 5 x 1010, ΔH spins.
+Percentage change in volume, molecular weight, density, micro strain; dislocation density was computed in a similar manner.
+IR spectra were evaluated using Perkin Elmer, Fourier Transform Infrared (FT-IR) Spectrometer, in the range of 300-4000/cm.
+Paramagnetic properties were characterized by Electron Spin Resonance (ESR), E-112 ESR Spectrometer of Varian USA of X-band microwave frequency (9.5 GHz), which had sensitivity of 5 × 1010, ΔH spins.

 Contrarily particle size d99 (size below which 99% particles present) was reduced by 5.5% in treated Mn3O4 samples.
-Surface area of the Mn3O4 was measured by using BET analysis, and results are presented in Figure 2 and Table 2.
-The Surface area of treated powders were reduced by 10% in 99 days after biofield treatment.
+Surface area of the Mn3O4 was measured by using BET analysis, and results are presented in Figure 2 and Tables 2 and 3.
+The Surface area of treated powders was reduced by 10% in 99 days after biofield treatment.
 Initially surface area were decreased by 4.5% with corresponding increase in particle size, however after 80 days both surface area and particle size were reduced.
 The particle size was increased initially, which was supported by a decrease in surface area due to the agglomeration of fine particles.
 Nevertheless a decrease in both particle size and surface area after 80 days indicate that coarse particles would have fractured into finer particles with sharp edges and corners.